 The Georgia Ports Authority continues to move forward with an aggressive plan to enhance its terminal operations.
 In fact, GPA anticipates spending $4.5 billion over the next 12 years to expand its container-handling capabilities.

 In tandem with the expanded berth, GPA has ordered eight new ship-to-shore cranes for Garden City Terminal.
-The first four are set to arrive in February, while the next four will arrive by the end of 2023.
+The first four arrived in February, while the next four will arrive by the end of 2023.

 GARDEN CITY TERMINAL WEST EXPANSION